-The nature observation marathon, which takes place every year, invites naturalists to explore the biodiversity in their favorite area.
-The maraton is following format of BioBlitz - international species recording scheme.
+Nature observation marathon is a citizen science initiative, which takes place every year and invites naturalists to explore the biodiversity in their favorite area.
+The maraton is following format of BioBlitz, an international species recording scheme.
 In BioBlitz volunteers and researchers will identify as many species of animals, plants and fungi as possible in a given place in a given period of time.
 BioBlitz usually lasts 24 hours to observe the forms of biodiversity throughout the day.
-In Estonian nature observation marathon the bioblitz areas are registered all over the country and run by local interest groups or enthusiasts.
+In Estonian nature observation marathon the BioBlitz areas are registered all over the country and run by local interest groups or enthusiasts.

 Organizers

-Marathon is organized by (link: https://www.natmuseum.ut.ee/ text: Unviersity of Tartu Natural History Museum and Botanical Garden, co-organizers Linnuvaatleja and several institutions and volunteers all over Estonia.
+Marathon is organized by Unviersity of Tartu Natural History Museum and Botanical Garden, co-organizers Linnuvaatleja and several institutions and volunteers all over Estonia.

 Contact